anataliocs/NFT-Standards/README.md

 Luckily, for our test networks, Test Matic is free.

 Go to [faucet.polygon.technology/](https://faucet.polygon.technology/) and add your address to claim Matic on Mumbai.

+For Sepolia ETH, you can use our free Infura faucet, https://www.infura.io/faucet.

 ## Module 3: Deployment